droidchef/gsoc-proposals/karsai1993-self-service-app.md

 **Gitter chatroom**

-Yes, I have visited Gitter chatroom for self-service-app (and android-client).
+Yes, I have visited Gitter chat room for self-service-app (and android-client).
 My Gitter ID is karsai1993 as written among contact information, too.

 **Contribution to open source projects**